Azure/Industrial-IoT/docs/manual/readme.md

 Use cases for this module:

 - A customer wants to get insights for her assets and visualize them in the cloud.
 - Data from assets should be stored for analytics purposes in the cloud.

 The module can be configured via a REST API of the OPC Publisher microservice (documented [here](../api/publisher/readme.md)) to publish data value changes of tags in an asset (OPC UA server).
 To achieve this, it connects to assets (OPC UA servers) on the shop floor and sets up OPC UA subscriptions to monitor data (OPC UA nodes) by using an integrated OPC UA stack.

 When a data value change of a OPC UA node is reported, it transcodes the OPC UA data value change notification into the configured encoding and publishes it to IoT Hub.
 The supported schemas are:

 - OPC UA Network Messages (as per Part 14 of the OPC UA specification)
 - Simplified monitored item notification messages (non-standardized)

 The encoding of the published messages is JSON or OPC UA binary.

 The OPC Publisher supports two operational modes:

 - Standalone mode
 - Orchestrated mode

 In both modes the OPC Publisher Module is to a container orchestration runtime as IoT Edge or Kubernetes.
 The modes differentiate how the operation of OPC Publisher is controlled.
-The mode is controlled by the fact if the OPC Publisher module is configured to read its configuration from a configuration file (see “pf” option below).
+The mode is controlled by the fact if the OPC Publisher module is configured to read its configuration from a configuration file (see "pf" option below).

 In standalone mode all configuration is done via command line options when starting the module and via a configuration file, which controls which OPC UA nodes should be published as well as specifying more detailed parameters for the publishing of each node:

 - `PublishingInterval`: The interval in milliseconds on which the underlying OPC UA stack should publish the current value of the node.
 - `SamplingInterval`: The interval in milliseconds at which the OPC UA server should sample the nodes value and check for changes to be published at the next `PublishingInterval`
 - `Heartbeat`: an interval in seconds, which enforce to publish the value of the node even it has not changed

 In standalone mode OPC Publisher supports configuration via container launch options.
 See configuration section for its options.

 In orchestrated mode the OPC Publisher module is controlled by the OPC Publisher and Orchestrator microservice.
 The REST API documented [here](../api/publisher/readme.md) allows to control the publishing.

-In this mode the OPC Publisher module runs a configurable number of workers (which can be set by the “Update publisher configuration” REST API documented [here](../api/registry/readme.md)).
+In this mode the OPC Publisher module runs a configurable number of workers (which can be set by the "Update publisher configuration" REST API documented [here](../api/registry/readme.md)).
 Those workers are checking in regular intervals for assignment of new publishing jobs.
 The assignment is done based on site IDs, which allows to run multiple IoT Edge installations in the same shop floor network segment (same site ID) and achieve redundancy for the publishing jobs, which publish data from OPC UA server systems in this network segment.

 ##### Overview of how Standalone Mode Works

 OPC Publisher Module checks on a regular basis if there is a `publishednodes.json` file in its application directory.
 If there is one, the file is parsed and the OPC Publisher Module creates a new OPC UA subscription for each OPC UA server endpoint specified in the file and starts monitoring for data changes from this OPC UA server.

 ##### Overview of how Orchestrated Mode Works

 1. During module startup, the OPC Publisher module also registers itself with the Orchestrator microservice so the orchestrator knows which publishing jobs it can possibly assign to it.